Home / Clientside & SDKs

 userSelect | none , auto , inherit | MDN Docs |

 Highnote will inject iframes with the following defaults.
-Each of these can be overridden by your CSS styling.
+Your CSS styling can override each of these:

 border: none